AboutUs/devblog/_posts/2011-04-08-initial-commit.markdown

 ---

 This is the first post for AboutUs' programming blog.
 The blog's powered by git, jekyll and nginx.
-To create a post we just create a text file in the git repository in our favorite editor (i.e.  vim).
-The posts go in a `_posts` directory and look like
+To create a post we create a text file in the git repository in our favorite editor (i.e. vim).
+The posts go in a `_posts` directory and look like this:
-this:

-    devblog [master*] $ ls _{posts,layouts,site}
+    devblog [master*] $ ls _posts
-    _layouts:
-    default.html

     _posts:
     2011-04-08-initial-commit.markdown

-    _site:
-    2011            atom.xml        config.yml      css             index.html

 [Jekyll](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html)